 We also understand that circumstances change over time.
 A court order is rarely the final word on a child custody or parenting time agreement.
 We support our clients through post-judgment modifications to ensure the best interests of the children are always a priority.

-Parents seeking custody of their children should have an experienced Michigan family lawyer by their side before stepping into family court.
+Parents seeking custody of their children should have an experienced Novi child custody lawyer by their side before stepping into family court.
 We support our clients through every step of this difficult process.
 The right to parent your child is deeply personal and emotional, and it can be daunting to have a court involved in these important decisions.
 We fight for our clients’ interests, and the interests of their children, when facing child custody disputes.
 Contact us today to schedule your pre-engagement meeting.